This page provides you with information about Council Tax Support and the Council Tax Support exceptional hardship fund.

 In addition to this our Welfare Benefits and Debt Advice team provide a free and confidential drop in or appointment service offering in-depth advice on welfare benefits and debt.

-For those in need of assistance with paying their council tax, an exceptional hardship fund (EHF) is available.
+For those in need of assistance with paying their council tax, an EHF is available.

 The main features of the fund are:

 You must make a claim for an exceptional hardship fund award by submitting an application to our benefits department.
 You can download theor apply using the online form.

 Completed forms should be returned to the address at the bottom of the page.